 Once the potatoes are boiled, drain their water and add a little flour over them.
 Tap the pot and shake well so the potatoes get fully coated in flour.
 Heat up some olive oil in the frying pan and fry the potatoes until golden and crispy.
 The flour will make the exterior of the potato extra crispy.
 And they will also taste so much better as the flavour seals better.

 Pin this now

 To make the sauce, heat up a little olive oil in a different frying pan and add the onions.
 Fry for about 3 minutes, then add the crushed garlic and fry for another minute.
 Add the spices and mix well, then continue frying for another minute.
-Tip the chopped tomatoes and the sugar and cook, uncovered on medium heat for about 10 minutes.
+Tip the tomato sauce (passata or chopped tomatoes, both work) and the sugar and cook, uncovered on medium heat for about 10 minutes.

 Add the potatoes to the spicy sauce and mix well.
 Serve immediately and add a pinch of salt and a handful of fresh parsley leaves.

 This recipe has been developed entirely by Yuzu Bakes.
 Any resemblance with other recipes is purely coincidental.